wavemaker/docs/learn/how-tos/building-pwa-app.md

 ## What is PWA (Progressive Web Application)

 PWA (Progressive Web Application) are web applications that provide a native mobile app experience.
-These applications combine great functionalities and enhanced user experience based on the browser’s capabilities, and works on any platform, including desktop and mobile devices.
+These applications combine great functionalities and enhanced user experience based on the browser's capabilities and work on any platform, including desktop and mobile devices.
 You can develop PWA using web technologies such as JavaScript, HTML, and CSS.

 WaveMaker web applications are already responsive and ready to be converted to Progressive Web App.
 In this document, learn how to turn any WaveMaker web application into a PWA.

-## When to Use PWA vs Mobile App
+## When to Use PWA vs. Mobile App

 WaveMaker Studio allows you to create two types of projects:

-1. Web application
+1. Web Application
-2. Mobile application
+2. Mobile Application

 PWA applies explicitly to web applications, allowing them to behave closer to native mobile apps.
 However, to list a mobile app on Google Play or App Store, you should create a Mobile application project instead.